 Contracts must contain such clauses as listed in Appendix 1 (one) to the Contract Rules unless otherwise agreed in writing by the Head of Law & Governance in advance of contract formation.

-Commissioning Teckal companies for one off capital schemes or Services
+Commissioning Teckal companies for one off capital schemes or services

-The Council has a number of wholly owned companies which benefit from the “Teckal” exemption to the procurement law.
-This means that the Council may award contracts to it without the need to comply with procurement law.
+The Council has a number of wholly owned companies which benefit from the “Teckal” exemption to the procurement legislation.
+This means that the Council may award contracts to a teckel company without the need to comply with procurement law.

 Where the Council is seeking to engage a teckal company to deliver: